stravos97/java-documentation-notes/While loop.md

 > [!TIP]
 > Use `int sqrtLimit = (int) Math.sqrt(number);` and loop `i <= sqrtLimit` for slight clarity and to avoid repeated sqrt calls, though modern JVMs optimize this.

+## Why Start at 2?

+**Prime Definition:** A prime number has exactly two divisors: 1 and itself.

+- **Why not start at 0?** Division by 0 is undefined/causes an error
+- **Why not start at 1?** Every number is divisible by 1, so checking `number % 1` would always equal 0 and incorrectly mark all numbers as "not prime"
+- **Start at 2:** This is the first meaningful divisor to check.
+If a number is divisible by anything between 2 and √number, it's composite

+## The Logic

+The algorithm essentially asks: "Does this number have any divisors OTHER than 1 and itself?"

+- Start checking at 2 (the smallest possible "other" divisor)
+- End at √number (mathematical optimization)
+- If we find any divisor in this range, the number is composite
+- If we find no divisors in this range, the number is prime

+Starting at `i = 2` ensures we only check meaningful divisors that actually determine primality.

 ## 5. Closing the Scanner

 ```java